stackblitz/webcontainer-core/README.md

 While many binaries are now available as WASMs, many still need to be converted over.
 These also tie into the webcontainer-registry for seamlessly swapping out legacy binaries with their corresponding WebAssembly counterparts during installs.

 ## Test compatibility of new toolchains
-It's important for us to identify toolchains that are currently broken to ensure we can track
+It's important for us to identify toolchains that are currently broken so our team can investigate & release runtime compatiblity improvements.
+Follow our [supported frameworks guide](https://github.com/stackblitz/webcontainer-core/blob/main/Supported_frameworks.md) to help test new frameworks and provide feedback.

 ## Enable live environments for open source projects